Basics

 Are the hotel rooms in Spain noisy?

-Spain has a bit of a reputation for thin walls, which can sometimes make hotel rooms a little noisy, even in mid-range and luxury lodgings.
+Spain has a reputation for thin walls, which can sometimes make hotel rooms a little noisy, even in mid-range and luxury lodgings.
 In general, Spain is hot, and the country constructed many buildings and structures to survive the heat, which is where thinner walls come into play!